ChunaoLiu/Pow-Wow/README.md

 * User can message a consultant, in-app
 * User can hire a consultant, in-app
 * User can pay a consultant, in-app
-* User can schedule a meeting with a consultant
+* User can schedule a meeting with a consultant, in-app
 * User can meet with a consultant with zoom, in-app integration

 ### 2. Screen Archetypes

+* Launch Screen
+   * User can see a launch screen with app icon
+* Initial Page
+   * User can see a login button
+   * User can see a register button
+   * User can click login button to redirect to login page
+   * User can click register button to redirect to register page
-* Login
+* Login Page
+   * User can enter their username
+   * User can enter their password
+   * User can click "Log in" to redirect to the feed
+* Register page
+   * User can enter their first name
+   * User can enter their last name
+   * User can enter their email
+   * User can enter/create their username
+   * User can enter/create their password
+   * User can enter/confirm their password
-   * User can login
+   * User can see a sign up button
-   * User can register a new account
+   * User can click a sign up button to redirect to login page
-* [list second screen here]
+* Feed
    * [list associated required story here]
    * ...